cing/HackingStructBiolTalk/README.md

 ### Addendum

-I wasn't really able to derive a real mechanistic model of sodium permeation, nor was I able to delve into the genetic diseases and drugs implications of this work.
-These topics will be addressed in a future notebook.
-Note that the full dataset presented in "HackingStructBiology-ProductionData.ipynb" is not distributed in assets but you can view the embedded plots.
-The "HackingStructBiology.ipynb" version includes a subset of production data spaced at dt=5ns, the plots just look a bit more sparse.
-Also note that the Github previews of each notebooks don't have embedded ipython widgets.
+A mechanistic model of sodium permeation will be presented in a follow-up notebook.
+Note that the full dataset presented in "HackingStructBiology-ProductionData.ipynb" is not distributed in assets but the embedded plots in that notebook reflect the full dataset.
+The "HackingStructBiology.ipynb" version of this talk references a subset of production data in assets, so all cells of the notebook will run but the plots are much more sparse.
+Also note that the Github previews of each notebook do not render the protein viewer widget.

 ### Dependencies